biud436/nestjs-instance-loader-test/README.md

+# Introduction

+This project allows you to obtain and test the initialization order of modules.

 # Usage

-To use this source, you need to install `node.js` and `npm`, try to do as follows:
+To use this project, you need to install `node.js` and `npm`, and then try to do as following commands:

 ```sh
 git clone https://github.com/biud436/nestjs-instance-loader-test.git